Skip to main content

 Prop Forwarding and Spread Operator

-The ChildComponent1 renders the content of the title inside an h1 tag and then forwards the description and the image props to a third component named ChildComponent2.
+2. On the other hand, The ChildComponent1 renders the content of the title inside an h1 tag and then forwards the description and the image props to a third component named ChildComponent2.

 So instead of forwarding the props manually like that